 Our proprietary coating process:

-1. It starts with particles.
+1. It starts with particles or fibers.

 Tungsten | Stainless steel | Ferrous oxide | Calcium carbonate | Glass | Minerals | Copper | Wood